mobileappz007/BidMe-IEEEMadC/README.md

 ### Android and iOS both app code

 Android app and iOS app code avialble in repo and different folder.
-Please review code and verify.
+You can verify code.

 ### About Bid Me Mobile App